Azitoth/.github/profile/README.md

 <br/>

 <p align="center">
-    Made with ❤️ by the Azitoth Core Team
+    Made with ❤️ by the Azitoth Core team
 </p>

 <p align="center">